Diophantine problems in solvable groups

-One of the principal features of e-interpretability is that it is compatible with taking quotients by e-definable substructures.
+One of the principal features of e-interpretability is that it is compatible with taking quotients by e-definable congruence relations.
 Before we see this let us agree on some terminology.

-\begin{remark} When we say that a subgroup $H$ of a group $G$ is e-definable in $G$ we will mean that $H$ is e-definable as a set in $G$.
-Notice that in this case the identity map $H\to H$ constitutes an e-interpretation of $H$ in $G$.
+\begin{remark} When we say that a subgroup $H$ of a group $G$ is e-definable in $G$, we mean that $H$ is e-definable as a subset of $G$.
+Notice that in this case, the identity map $H\to H$ constitutes an e-interpretation of $H$ in $G$.
 Indeed, the graph of the group operation of $H$ is e-defined in $G$ by the equation $z=xy$, and similarly for the equality relation. \end{remark}

 The following lemma may be read as an illustrative example of the notion of e-interpretability.
-It can be generalized to any type of structure and its substructures.
+It can be generalized to any suitable type of structure and the corresponding congrtuence relations.

 \begin{lemma} Let $N$ be a normal subgroup of a group $G$ such that $N$ is e-definable in $G$.
 Then $G/N$ is e-interpretable in $G$. \end{lemma} \begin{proof} Let $\Sigma(x, \mathbf{y})$ be a system of equations that e-defines $N$ in $G$, so that $g \in G$ belongs to $N$ if and only if $\Sigma(g, \mathbf{y})$ has a solution $\mathbf{y}$.
 We check that the natural epimorphism $\pi:G\to G/N$ is an e-interpretation of $G/N$ in $G$.
 First observe that the preimage of $\pi$ is the whole $G$, which is e-definable in $G$ by an empty system of equations.
 Regarding equality in $G/N$, the identity $\pi(g_1) =\pi(g_2)$ holds in $G/N$ if and only if $g_1g_2^{-1}\in N$, i.e.\ if and only if $\Sigma(g_1g_2^{-1}, \mathbf{y})$ has a solution on $\mathbf{y}$.
 From this it follows that the preimage of equality in $G/N$, $ \left\{ g_1, g_2 \in G \mid \pi(g_1) = \pi(g_2) \right\}, $ is e-definable in $G$ by the system $\Sigma(x_1, x_2, \mathbf{y})$ obtained from $\Sigma(x, \mathbf{y})$ after substituting each occurrence of $x$ by $x_1x_2^{-1}$, where $x_1$ and $x_2$ are new variables.
 By similar arguments, the preimage of the graph of multiplication in $G/N$ is e-definable in $G$: indeed, $\pi(g_1)\pi(g_2) = \pi(g_3)$ if and only if $g_1g_2g_3^{-1} \in N$. \end{proof}